relai/vertx-starters/todoapi/README.md

             req.response().end(result.encode());
         });

-As all communication is made via the event bus.
-This is a nice architecture choice by Vert.x, making the client code only loosely coupled with the persistor mod.
+All communication is made via the event bus.
+This is a nice architecture choice by Vert.x, making the client code only loosely coupled with the mods it depends.

-`ToDoHandler` contains a complete list of of CRUD operations.

-MongoDB uses `_id` to store a record ID, which is a bit idiosyncratic and should be hidden from our clients.
-ToDoHandler translates `_id` to "id".
+MongoDB uses `_id` to store a record ID, which is a bit idiosyncratic and should be hidden from our clients. `ToDoHandler` takes the responsibility of translating `_id` to `id`.

 ## Dependency Management

 It is a good idea to explicitly declare the project's dependency in its mod.json:

-    `"includes": "io.vertx~mod-mongo-persistor~2.1.0"`
+    "includes": "io.vertx~mod-mongo-persistor~2.1.0"

 ## Integration Test